realitychangelog/realitychangelog.github.io/README.md

-An alternative to Chunkbase that I made for a minecraft server.
+Adventure game!
+I should say that ChatGPT made this completely.
+This was just for my entertainment.